MasterRO94/laravel-mail-viewer/README.md

     </a>
 </p>

-# Laravel mail logger and viewer
+# Mail logger and viewer for Laravel

 ### Easily log, view and search in browser all outgoing emails.